iwataka/ctrlproj.vim/readme.md

     Set this to 0 to open files without readonly flag (default: 1).

++ `g:ctrlproj_refresh_enabled`

+    Set this to 0 to disable refreshing cache files when moving the current directory with removing buffers (default: 1)

 + `g:ctrlproj_open_extensions`

     If you open files which have extensions contained in this list, they are